Rationally connected threefolds with nef and bad anticanonical divisor: Anticanonical system with non-empty fixed part

 \begin{lem} Let $X$ be a smooth projective rationally connected threefold $X$ with $-K_X$ nef, $n(-K_X)=3$, $\nu(-K_X)=2$.
 Suppose that the anticanonical system $|-K_X|=A+|mH|$, $m\geq 2$ has non-empty fixed part $A$, and $H$ is nef such that $H^2$ is a non-zero effective $1$-cycle.
-Then $A$ is an irreducible reduced smooth surface such that $-K_A$ nef and divisible by $2$ in $Pic(A)$ with $\nu(-K_A)=1$.
-More precisely, the surface $A$ is a $\mathbb{P}^1$-bundle over a smooth elliptic curve. \end{lem}

-{\bf Proof.} Let $F$ be a general member in $|H|$.
+Then $A$ is an irreducible reduced smooth surface such that $-K_A$ is nef and divisible by $2$ in $\Pic(A)$ with $\nu(-K_A)=1$.
+More precisely, the surface $A$ is a $\mathbb{P}^1$-bundle over a smooth elliptic curve. \end{lem} \begin{proof} Let $F$ be a general member in $|H|$.
 As $A|_F$ is an irreducible reduced curve by Lemma \ref{lemmaF}, we can find a divisor $A_1$ which occurs in $A$ with multiplicity one and the rest $A'$ does not meet $F$.
-Since $m=2$ and $A.F$ is a smooth elliptic curve by the Lemma \ref{lemmaF}, the adjunction formula gives
+Since $m=2$ and $A\cdot F$ is a smooth elliptic curve by the Lemma \ref{lemmaF}, the adjunction formula gives

 where $C_0$ is a smooth elliptic curve and $A'|_{A_1}$ is an effective divisor on $A_1$.